The Goldberg Variation (Bach Clock)

 Composer: Jesper Norda

-Tickets: We offer a slide price scale for tickets (150 DKK as standard, 50 DKK for people with lower income fx. students, and a pay-what-you-can option if needed).
+Tickets: We offer a sliding price scale for tickets (150 DKK as standard, 50 DKK for people with lower income fx. students, and a pay-what-you-can option if needed).
 Buy tickets here.

 Other: